RunestoneInteractive/webfundamentals/_sources/CSS/layoutattributes.rst

 Fixed
 ^^^^^

-Lets look at an example of how to use fixed positioning to create an element that stays put on the screen.
+Let's look at an example of how to use fixed positioning to create an element that stays put on the screen.

 .. activecode:: css_pos1
    :language: html